 |Wed 25 Nov 2020||

-Editing your own words
+Editing your own words - booking now open!

 Good academic writing is simple, clear, and complete.
 You'll practice balancing these three elements in group editing exercises.